-Physics at Exeter was awarded Juno Champion status in 2018.
+Physics and Astronomy at Exeter has held Juno Champion status since 2018.

-Physics at Exeter achieved Athena SWAN Silver status in 2018.
+Physics and Astronomy at Exeter has held Athena SWAN Silver status since 2018.

 We are committed to maintaining an inclusive environment for everyone working in Physics, regardless of: